zoe-lindqvist/zoe-lindqvist/README.md

 ### About me:

-- 👩🏻‍🏫 IT vocational teacher
+- 👩🏻‍🏫 IT Vocational Teacher
-- 🎓 I'm studying Computer & Systems Science at Stockholm University
+- 🎓 Studying Computer & Systems Science at Stockholm University
 - 🚀 Graduate of Technigo's Web Development BootCamp

 ### Technologies & Tools I'm currently working with: